jeffrosenberg/how-to-use-the-internet/index.markdown

 ### Lessons

 The first time you read this site, please read these lessons in order, as each introduces concepts that will be used by the next.
+The easiest way is to navigate using the "Prev" and "Next" links at the bottom of each page.

 - [How the Internet works](/how-the-internet-works)
 - [How to navigate the Internet](/navigation)